 Richard Branson was knighted in 1999 by the Queen of England for services to entrepreneurship.

 Sir Richard Branson is the 261st richest person according to Forbes 2009 List of Billionaires, with an estimated net worth of approximately £1.5 billion (US $2.5 billion).

 Entries by Sir Richard Branson

 Complied from an interview with Gail Lynne Goodwin at Richard’s home on Necker Island.
+(Being shared with you today in honor of Richard’s 65th birthday.
+Happy Birthday Richard!)
 1) The Most Important Thing in Life is Family Our relationship with our family is the most important thing in life.
 As part of a close-knit family, raised in the countryside of England, Richard was strongly influenced by his parents, who still remain an integral part of his life today.
 2) Live Life As An Adventure and Have FUN!
-Life is meant to be lived as an adventure and, equally as important, we’re meant to have FUN!
-No one epitomizes this more than Sir Richard Branson….
-Read more.
+Life is meant to be lived as an adventure and, equally as important,… Read more.